Drew Stubbs: Cleveland Indians

 Stubbs was traded to the Cleveland Indians, along with Trevor Bauer of the Arizona Diamondbacks in a three-team deal that sent Shin-Soo Choo to the Reds, among other players.
 On January 17, 2013, Stubbs avoided arbitration with the Indians by signing a one-year, $2.825 million deal with $50,000 in performance bonuses.

 Colorado Rockies

 On December 18, 2013, Stubbs was traded to the Colorado Rockies for Josh Outman.
-On August 17, 2014 Stubbs hit a walk-off, three-run home run against Cincinnati Reds pitcher J. J. Hoover, in game one of their double header.
-On January 14, 2015 Stubbs and the Rockies avoided arbitration by agreeing to a one-year deal worth $5.825 million.
+On August 17, 2014, Stubbs hit a walk-off, three-run home run against Cincinnati Reds pitcher J. J. Hoover, in game one of their double header.
+On January 14, 2015, Stubbs and the Rockies avoided arbitration by agreeing to a one-year deal worth $5.825 million.
 He was designated for assignment on August 12, 2015, and released on August 23.

-Texas Rangers
+Texas Rangers (first stint)

 On August 24, 2015, Stubbs signed a minor league deal with the Texas Rangers.
 On September 1, he was called up to the majors.
 For the season, he had the highest strikeout percentage against left-handed pitchers (45.3%).

 On March 29, 2016, Stubbs was released.